Kimberly A. Whaley, CS, TEP, LLM

 She was given the Martindale-Hubbell – BV Distinguished Rating in both Legal Ability and Ethical Standards.
 Kim is Lexpert ranked in the Canadian Legal Lexpert Directory, an acknowledgement of excellence by peers and colleagues.

 Kimberly is a Past-Chair of the OBA Trusts & Estates Executive, and Executive Member of the CLE and Institute Executives.
-Kim is currently a member of the CBA Elder Law Section and an Executive Member, OBA Awards Committee.
+Kimberly is the Past Chair of the CBA Elder Law Section and Chair of the OBA Elder Law Section.
 She is on the Expert Advisory Focus Group for the Law Commission of Ontario (LCO) Law Reform Project as it relates to Ontario’s Capacity and Guardianship Laws and to RDSPs.
-Kim is the Toronto Branch Chair of The Society of Trust and Estate Practitioners (STEP), Toronto, and as such a Director of STEP CANADA.
+Kimberly has served as the Toronto Branch Chair of The Society of Trust and Estate Practitioners (STEP), Toronto, and a past Director of STEP CANADA.
 Kim has also been Program Officer, Toronto and is designated as a full member of STEP Worldwide as a Trust and Estate Practitioner, TEP.

 Kimberly is an honourary committee member of The Professional Advisory Group of the Baycrest Foundation.
 Kimberly is a member of the Estate Planning Council of Toronto.
 Kimberly has been on the Estate List Users Committee of the Ontario Superior Court of Justice at Toronto since its inception in 2003.